emdgroup/baybe/README.md

 In particular:

 * We can ask BayBE to `recommend` new experiments.
-* We can `add_measurements` for certain experimental settings to BayBE's database.
+* We can `add_measurements` for certain experimental settings to the campaign's database.

 Note that these two steps can be performed in any order.
 In particular, available measurements can be submitted at any time and also several